jfinancial/cheatsheets/js_frameworks/rxjs/RxJs_Basics.md

 ### RxJS's `Subject`
 - An `Observable` is by default unicast. (*Unicasting* means that each subscribed observer owns an independent, individual execution path of the Observable.)
 RxJs's `Subject` is like an `Observer`and an `Observable` wrapped into one so a `Subject`  has `next`, `error` and `complete` methods but also has a `pipe` method.
 (We can use the `asObservable()` method to transform the `Subject `to an `Observable`.)
 A `Subject` allows for sharing an execution of **multicasting** so it can broadcast changes to other observables which are subscribed to the Subject.
 We use `Subject` to share state amongst multiple components.
 Subjects come in various flavours:

   - `BehaviourSubject` is used to share execution and deliver an initial value (to early subscriber) and but will emit values to late subscribers.
-If completion takes place before a late subscriber subscribes then that subscriber receives no value
+If completion takes place before a late subscriber subscribes then that subscriber receives no value.
+BehaviourSubject is the type we would use for implementing our own custom store/cache (like NgRx)

   - `ReplaySubject` is used to replay all values to late subscribers.